dgaydukov/exchange-core/README.md

 * multi-threading - new thread per order book - good, but centralization has benefits
 * state-machine recovery is a replay
-* speed, latency, throughput, determinism - basic principle of exchange exchange should include 3 components:
+* speed, latency, throughput, determinism - basic principle of exchange Exchange should include 3 components:
   * matching engine (2 instances should be running, see [architecture](#matching-engine-architecture))
   * communication channel or bus - [aeron](#aeron---internal-communication-bus) should be used
   * external api - how clients can communicate with the system.
 Most top exchanges uses 3 level of communication
     * http-api
     * ws-api
     * fix-api
-* real-world app - build on top of advanced order book replicated system:
+Real-world app - build on top of advanced order book replicated system:
   * use aeron cluster for multi-node zero-downtime
   * use aeron archive for persistence
   * https://github.com/real-logic/aeron/wiki/Cluster-Tutorial
-  * with client as simple http order api, which receive messages from clients, and than act as client to cluster, send order to ME (cluster) and receive messages from it
+  * with client as simple http order api, which receive messages from clients, and then act as client to cluster, send order to ME (cluster) and receive messages from it
   * checkout message lost in case of failed leader (https://github.com/real-logic/aeron/wiki/Cluster-Tutorial#55-failed-nodes-and-leader-election).
 This answer suggest that we should have app logic to check ack from cluster and in case of leader change, and message lost, client won't receive ack for these few messages, and have to re-send messages to cluster https://stackoverflow.com/questions/73370605/what-are-the-aeron-cluster-delivery-guarantees

 #### Aeron - internal communication bus